SAP/devops-docker-images/node-rfc/README.md

 | ---------| ------------|
 | **NWRFC_FILE** | Path to your NWRFC zip file |

-The build arguments can be a local path or an URL.
-Please consider the rules for the build context and the used [ADD][dockerbuildadd] command.
+The build arguments has to be a local path.
+Please consider the rules for the build context and the used [COPY][dockerbuildcopy] command.

-The following example assumes the NWRFC library is accessible via HTTP:
+The following example shows the build command:
 ```
-docker build -t ppiper/node-rfc --build-arg NWRFC_FILE=https://<location>/nwrcf.zip --file Dockerfile https://github.com/SAP/devops-docker-images.git#:node-rfc
+docker build -t ppiper/node-rfc --build-arg NWRFC_FILE=nwrcf.zip --file Dockerfile https://github.com/SAP/devops-docker-images.git#:node-rfc
 ```

 ## How to execute it